sdiehl/wiwinwlh/tutorial.md

 instead of parsing language syntax to ASTs.
 When written properly Attoparsec parsers can be [extremely efficient](http://www.serpentine.com/blog/2014/05/31/attoparsec/).

-For a langauge:
+One notable distinction between Parsec and Attoparsec is that backtracking operator (``try``) is not present and reflects on attoparsec's different underlying parser model.

+For a simple little lambda calculus language we can use attoparsec much in the same we used parsec:

 ~~~~ {.haskell include="src/24-parsing/attoparsec_lang.hs"}
 ~~~~

-For an example try the above parser on the following simple lambda expression.
+For an example try the above parser with the following simple lambda expression.

 ~~~~ {.ocaml include="src/24-parsing/simple.ml"}
 ~~~~

-For a network protocol:
+Attoparsec adapts very well to binary and network protocol style parsing as well, this is extracted from a small implementation of a distributed consensus network protocol:

 ~~~~ {.haskell include="src/24-parsing/attoparsec.hs"}
 ~~~~